 Customer Service Agents have the most contact with your customer.
 Use the intel and feedback they receive from customers on a daily basis to make your products stronger, patch up holes in your sales funnel, and prevent issues before they start.
 Eventually, the changes that you make off the back of their input could result in better customer service experiences.

 This can be huge for your marketing and sales teams as well.
 Most customer journeys start with marketing or sales, and if things go awry they route through customer service.
-If your customer service teams can help inform issues higher up in the funnel that need to be fixed, they’re not only making the customer experience better, they’re increasing the effectiveness of marketing and sales.
+If your customer service teams can help inform issues higher up in the funnel that needs to be fixed, they’re not only making the customer experience better, they’re increasing the effectiveness of marketing and sales.

 Most of us have been on an internet forum of some kind, seeking that elusive product answer only one or two other people in the universe have seemed to come across.
 Lucky for you, that person thought to post the answer to it in a customer forum.